Johan du Toit

-Johannes Willem du Toit (born 8 September 1995) is a South African rugby union player, whom began his youth career with Swartland High-school for Boland before representing the in Super Rugby and in the Currie Cup aswell as the Rugby Challenge.
+Johannes Willem du Toit (born 8 September 1995) is a South African rugby union player, who began his youth career with Swartland High-school for Boland before representing the in Super Rugby and in the Currie Cup as well as the Rugby Challenge.
 He has played as a flanker and a lock.

 Rugby career

 2008–2013: Schoolboy rugby

 Du Toit was born in Cape Town, but grew up in the nearby Swartland area of the Western Cape.
 He was selected to represent his local union at both the Under-13 Craven Week in 2008 and the Under-18 Craven Week in 2013.

 2017–present: Western Province

 At the start of 2017, Du Toit moved to Cape Town, where he joined the Currie Cup team.

 Personal life

 Du Toit is the younger brother of Pieter-Steph, also a professional rugby player that represented the n national team since 2013.
 The two brothers were contracted to the at the same time (in 2014 and 2015) before reuniting at the Stormers from 2017 onwards.